Great Bear Rainforest: Campaign for protection

+In 1996 Raincoast’s aerial reconnaissance photography of logging operations in the Great Bear was used by Rainforest Action Network in San Francisco to begin developing an international marketing campaign.
+Home building suppliers inspired by the evidence threatened logging companies operating in Heiltsuk territory with boycotts.
+This helped force the provincial government and the timber industry to come to the table for the beginning of negotiations involving the protection of the Great Bear Rainforest.“Watershed: Canada’s Threatened Rainforest” (“Great Bear Rainforest- Ethan Sing / Peter Mcallister”).

-In May 2004, after years of conflict and negotiation, the various stakeholders agreed to recommend the BC government that about 3500000 acre, about 33% of the Great Bear Rainforest, be put under some form of protection, and that new forms of ecosystem-based forestry be required throughout the rainforest.
-This fell short of the scientific recommendations, which had concluded that 44%–70% should be protected.
-The recommendation given to the BC government was a compromise solution agreed to by the many stakeholders after years of difficult negotiations.
-The stakeholders include provincial and local governments; many BC First Nations such as the Heiltsuk and Homalco; the ENGOs Greenpeace, ForestEthics, Rainforest Action Network, Pacific Wild, and Sierra Club BC and forestry corporations such as Canadian Forest Products, Catalyst Paper Corporation, International Forest Products, Western Forest Products; and many others.
+In May 2004, the stakeholders agreed to recommend the BC government that about 3500000 acre, about 33% of the Great Bear Rainforest, be put under some form of protection, and that new forms of ecosystem-based forestry be required throughout the rainforest.
+This fell short of the activists' recommendations, which had concluded that 44%–70% should be protected.
+The recommendation given to the BC government was a compromise agreed to by the stakeholders after negotiations.
+The stakeholders included provincial and local governments; many BC First Nations such as the Heiltsuk and Homalco; the ENGOs Greenpeace, ForestEthics, Rainforest Action Network, Pacific Wild, and Sierra Club BC and forestry corporations such as Canadian Forest Products, Catalyst Paper Corporation, International Forest Products, Western Forest Products; and many others.

-On 7 February 2006 a comprehensive protection package was announced for the Great Bear Rainforest, which was defined to include the central and north coasts of BC and Haida Gwaii (formerly known as the Queen Charlotte Islands).
+On 7 February 2006 a comprehensive protection package was announced for the Great Bear Rainforest, which was defined to include the central and north coasts of BC and Haida Gwaii.
 The Great Bear Rainforest Agreement included four key elements: rainforest protection, improved logging practices, the involvement of First Nations in decision making, and conservation financing to enable economic diversification.
-The final agreement banned logging in 33% of the Great Bear Rainforest and made a commitment to implement ecosystem-based forestry management for the entire Great Bear Rainforest by 2009.
+The final agreement banned logging in 33% of the Great Bear Rainforest and implemented ecosystem-based forestry management for the entire Great Bear Rainforest by 2009.

-The 2006 agreement between the BC government and a wide coalition of conservationists, loggers, hunters, and First Nations established a series of conservancies stretching 400 km along the coast.
+The 2006 agreement between the BC government and a coalition of conservationists, loggers, hunters, and First Nations established a series of conservancies stretching 400 km along the coast.
 The proposed protected areas will contain 18000 km2, and another 46900 km2 that is to be run under a management plan that is expected to ensure sustainable forest management.